Skip to main content

 Ad Accounts

-Click on the Facebook integration to see the full list of ad accounts pulled from your connected Business Managers.
+Click on the Facebook integration to see the full list of ad accounts pulled from your connected profiles.

 Enable and Disable Accounts